bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

       ]
       ```

+    For anything more than a simple app, consider breaking the app into multiple modules.
+This does not mean that every file needs its own module, but it may be sensible to break it into logical chunks.

-  - **One Provider per File:** Only put one provider per file.
+  - **One Angular Method per File:** Only put one Anguler method per file.
 This consistent approach will keep your development project more navigable and predictable.
 Build tools will ultimately concatenate into a single file for production.

-  - **Angular Method Chaining:** Assigning the module to a variable is not the preferred approach.
-Instead, chain your providers from `angular.module 'someApp'`.
-This makes the top of each angular file consistent and predictable.
+  - **Angular Method Chaining:** Assigning the the returned module to a variable is not the preferred approach.
+Instead, chain your Angular method onto `angular.module 'someApp'` (the getter).
+This makes each Angular file consistent and predictable.
 It reduces the amount of cross-file searching to identify a variable.

     ```coffeescript
     # avoid